aospapp/aosp/external/pigweed/pw_trace_tokenized/docs.rst

 2. PW_TRACE_BUFFER_MAX_BLOCK_SIZE_BYTES: The maximum single trace object size.
    Including the token, time, and any attached data.
 Any trace object larger then this will be dropped.

+.. cpp:function:: ConstByteSpan DeringAndViewRawBuffer()

+The DeringAndViewRawBuffer function can be used to get bulk access of the full deringed prefixed-ring-buffer data.
+This might be neccessary for large zero-copy bulk transfers.
+It is the caller's responsibility to disable tracing during access to the buffer.
+The data in the block is defined by the prefixed-ring-buffer format without any user-preamble.

 Added dependencies
 ------------------